thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 11 August 2023
+### Daily Rundown on Saturday, 12 August 2023

-- The average temperature today is 21.9˚C;
+- The average temperature today is 19.75˚C;
-- With highs of 22.25˚C and lows of 14.77˚C.
+- With highs of 20.62˚C and lows of 13.2˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->